 Bub (noun) — Good human, often of the smol (see: smol) variety, someone who you consider to be your (real or imagined) buddy, exceedingly nice or sweet.
 Variations include bubs (plural) and bubalub (noun, exceptionally bub)

 Cinnamon roll (noun) — Term of endearment (“he/she is a cinnamon roll”).
-Someone exceedingly nice and sweet.
+Someone exceedingly nice and sweet and cute.
+Someone who is too good for this world, too pure.
 Based on this Onion article that brought forth an entire meme.